-Landscaping Plan SBM Habitat Type Reasoning Natural and permeable path 'Artificial unvegetated; unsealed surface' This refers to the formalisation of the existing footpath which will comprise natural and permeable materials.
-Sedum roof 'Other green roof This refers to the sedum roof that will be installed over the existing hide.
-Other green roof is considered the most appropriate as it has low value for biodiversity and a shallow substrate depth.
+Landscaping Plan SBM Habitat Type Reasoning Natural and permeable 'Artificial unvegetated; This refers to the formalisation of the path unsealed surface' existing footpath which will comprise natural and permeable materials.

 Note the sum of the values shown in columns within the BU tables may differ from the total units stated.
 This is due to rounding and is not considered significant.
 The totals stated reflect those calculated within the SBM calculation tool, based on the SBM User Guide.